tlong314/jquery.red-decoder/README.md

 ### redEncoder Options

 The options object for the redEncoder method has the same optional key-value pairs as in each object from the `canvases` array defined in the redDecoder options above.

+## Demo

+To see a working demo, download this repository, and then be sure to copy or download jQuery and jQuery UI to the same directory.
+The script will then be applied when you open demo.html.

 ##License